Hooke's Law

 Inelastic Deformation (also called plastic deformation) - This is when the object does NOT return to its original length after you remove the force.
 It stays permanently stretched or deformed.

-The extension of an elastic object (like a spring) is directly proportional to the force applied(), provided that the limit of proportionality is not exceeded - this means that the object will return to it's original length when the force is removed.
+The extension of an elastic object (like a spring) is directly proportional to the force applied, up until the limit of proportionality.

 "Directly proportional" means that if you double the force, you double the extension.
 If you triple the force, you triple the extension.
-It's a linear relationship - if you plotted it on a graph, you'd get a straight line through the origin.
+If you plotted a graph, a straight line of best fit through the origin would show you that the variables are directly proportional.

 Formula:

-A spring in a car's suspension system has a very high spring constant (it's very stiff) because it needs to support the weight of the car.
+A spring in a car's suspension system has a very high spring constant (it's very stiff) because it must support the car's weight.

-The spring in a retractable pen has a much lower spring constant.
+The spring in a clicky pen has a much lower spring constant, as only a little force applied by your thumb is needed to compress it.

 Example: My dog is pulling on her bungee lead.
 The bungee extends from to and has a spring constant of .
 I can calculate the force my dog is pulling with using Hooke's Law, provided that the bungee lead is being elastically deformed.